-In addition, based on the Application Performance Index algorithm (Apdex), ARMS calculates the satisfaction rating of application sites and pages, allowing you to learn the user experience on the sites or pages.
+In addition, based on the Application Performance Index (APDEX) algorithm, ARMS calculates the satisfaction rating of application sites and pages, allowing you to learn user experience on the sites and pages.

 When a user accesses a service, the whole process can be divided into three phases: page production time (server status), page load time, and page run time.

-To ensure stable online services, the running status of services is monitored on the server.
-Currently, while the server monitoring system is quite mature, the monitoring of page load and run time status is far from satisfactory.
+To make sure stable online services, the running status of services is monitored on the server.
+Currently, the server monitoring system is quite mature, but the monitoring of page load time and run time is far from satisfactory.
 For example:

-- You don’t know the actual response time for users from different countries or regions to access your website
+- You do not know the actual response time for users from different countries or regions to access your website.

-The ARMS browser monitoring platform monitors the status of page load time and run time, and reports data, such as the page load performance, run time exceptions, and API call status and consumed time, to the log server.
+The ARMS browser monitoring platform monitors the status of page load time and run time, and reports data, such as the page load performance, runtime exceptions, and API call status and consumed time, to the logger.
 Then, the platform monitors the access of all real online users based on the rich real-time log analysis and processing services provided by ARMS.
-Finally, the platform displays results on reports to help you detect and diagnose problems in a timely manner.
+Finally, the platform displays results on reports to help you detect and diagnose problems promptly.

 |Safari for iOS||Safari for iOS 9.2+||✔️||✔️|